johnjmullen/hive-go-client/README.md

 # hive-go-client
 go client for hive-rest

-Since this is a priate repo you need to run
+Since this is a private repo you need to run
 `git config --global url."git@github.com:".insteadOf "https://github.com/"`

 install it with: `go get github.com/hive-io/hive-go-client/hioctl`